Anne de Noailles (1729–1794): French Revolution

 During the French Revolution, Anne's two sons emigrated, and her eldest son was deemed an enemy of the state and a warrant was issued for his arrest by the government.
 Anne and her husband Philippe retired to their Chateau Mouchy-le-Châtel in Oise with their daughter in September 1792.
 On 25 August 1793, the de Noailles and their daughter were placed under house arrest on their estate in accordance with the decree against potential enemies of the state.
 Their daughter was transferred to Beauvais and Chantilly on 6 October, while they were initially allowed to remain in their home because of their age.

-On 16 October Anne and Philippe de Noailles were transferred to the La Force Prison in Paris.
-In the warrant for their arrest, Philippe de Noailles was referred to as the father of an enemy of the state, while Anne de Noailles was simply included in the arrest in her capacity as his wife.
+On 16 October, Anne and Philippe de Noailles were transferred to La Force Prison in Paris.
+In the warrant for their arrest, Philippe de Noailles was described as the father of an enemy of the state, while Anne de Noailles was included in the arrest simply in her capacity as his wife.

 In La Force, however, prisoners were separated by gender, and the couple was transferred to Luxembourg Prison after having successfully asked to be moved to a prison where they could share a cell.
 They also asked that their daughter be transferred with them, but this was not granted.
 As with other prisoners, they were allowed to have servants and were waited upon by their maid Latour, who left descriptions of their imprisonment.
 They lived comfortably in prison and socialized with the other aristocratic prisoners, particularly the Duchess of Orléans.
 During their imprisonment, they were given a questionnaire, which was answered by Philippe de Noailles, and which Anne de Noailles also signed with the comment that she had never had any opinions other than those of her husband.

-On 5 April 1794, they were joined by their daughter-in-law and niece Louise de Noailles (1758-1794), as well as her grandmother and mother, Catherine de Cossé-Brissac and Henriette Anne Louise d'Aguesseau, who were also the widow and daughter-in-law of Philippe's brother Louis, 4th duc de Noailles.
+On 5 April 1794, they were joined by their daughter-in-law and niece Louise de Noailles (1758–1794), as well as her grandmother and mother, Catherine de Cossé-Brissac and Henriette Anne Louise d'Aguesseau, who were also the widow and daughter-in-law of Philippe's brother Louis, 4th duc de Noailles.

-Anne and Philippe de Noailles were transferred to the Concierge, where they were put on trial before the tribunal.
+Anne and Philippe de Noailles were transferred to the Conciergerie, where they were put on trial before the tribunal.
 Philippe de Noailles was sentenced to death after being judged guilty of the charges of being an enemy agent and having supplied enemy émigrés and enemies of the state with funds.
 Anne de Noailles, apparently, was given the same sentence.

 Anne and her husband Philippe were guillotined on 27 June 1794.
 On 22 July 1794, their daughter-in-law Louise de Noailles, as well as their sister-in-law and niece, Catherine de Cossé-Brissac and Henriette Anne Louise d'Aguesseau, were guillotined.
 Their other niece, Adrienne, wife of the Marquis de Lafayette, was saved by the intervention of America's Minister to France, James Monroe.
-They and the other nobles who died on the guillotine are buried at Picpus Cemetery.
+They and the other nobles who died on the guillotine are buried in the mass grave at the Picpus Cemetery.